-Of all the fruits I preserve, whether by freezing, canning, or drying, dried plums are probably our family’s favorite.
-While they might not look like much, they have a wonderful sweet-tart flavor that makes a snack we eat almost as fast as I can dry them.
+While the dried plums might not look like much, they have a wonderful sweet-tart flavor with a nice chewy (not wet) texture that makes a perfect snack that my kids have loved as much as I do.

 Oh, I know what you're thinking, "Is she talking about prunes?"

 All I can say is that while they are technically prunes, they are also NOT prunes - not the store-bought prunes we all think of.

-Surprising Health Benefits of Dried Plums
+The Surprising Health Benefits of Dried Plums

 Which plums make the best dried plums?

 I think all plums will make a better dried plum at home since you're able to dry them to reach a firmer product.

-When you dry these European plums to a still pliable, yet fully dry stage they are like small pieces of fruit leather.
+When you dry these European style plums to a still pliable, yet fully dry, stage they are like small pieces of fruit leather.

 I can fill a food dehydrator in about half an hour and then it's a matter of checking, turning, and bagging the plums as they dry over the next 10 or so hours.

 How to Dry Plums